cronvel/nextgen-events/README.md

 NextGen events is most of time compatible with Node.js' EventEmitter, except for few things:

-* There is no such concept of *max listener* in NextGen Events, .setMaxListeners() function exists only to not break compatibility, but it does nothing (it's an empty method).
+* There is no such concept of *max listener* in NextGen Events, .setMaxListeners() function exists only to not break compatibility for people that want to make the switch, but it does nothing (it's an empty function).

 * .removeListener() will remove all matching listener, not only the first listener found